-According to the “experts,” these dogs aren’t as intelligent as many other dog breeds.
-But it doesn’t mean that the Maltese isn’t smart.
-Let’s examine why they rank low for dog intelligence and what actually makes them smart dogs.
+According to the “experts,” these dogs aren’t as intelligent as many owners make them out to be.
+But it doesn’t mean the Maltese isn’t smart.
+Read on to learn why they rank low for dog intelligence and what actually makes them smart dogs.

 RECOMMENDED: 100 Smartest Breeds of Dogs

 Before we get into why the Maltese has been unfairly labeled as having below average intelligence, we need to first understand how intelligence is measured.
 After all, we can’t just give them our standard human IQ test and compare the results.

 The current list of smartest dog breeds is largely credited to renowned pHD and canine psychologist, Stanley Coren.
 The ranking is based on an aspect of dog intelligence, called “obedience and working intelligence.”

 O&W intelligence measures how well a dog learns a new command, in addition to how well they retain the training.
 It’s essentially an obedience test.
 And while this may be a good starting point, it isn’t the most accurate indication of dog intelligence.

 Coren had the help of 199 obedience obedience trial judges from North America to help in the trials for his research.
 Using Coren’s criteria, the obedience judges were able to evaluate and rank several breeds for his research.

 Unfortunately for the Maltese, the criteria was based solely on obedience and working intelligence.
 Here is what his criteria was based on:

 - The number of repetitions necessary for a dog to learn a new command.
 Dogs that needed fewer repetitions ranked higher on the list.